 /bedrock/strata/ to its path.

-Compilation and build tools may become confused when scanning the environment
+notably this occurs with compilation and build tools when scanning the

-for dependencies and finding them from different distributions.
-For these
+environment for dependencies and finding them from different distributions.

-The build tools may then complain about missing dependencies, even if they're provided by other strata.
-If so, install the dependencies, just as one would do on the native distro.
+restricted, build tools may then complain about missing dependencies, even if they're provided by other strata.
+If so, install the dependencies in the build tool's stratum, just as one would do on the native distro.